institutional/grin-transfer/README.md

 **Force Mode**: Use `--force` to skip ETag checks and overwrite existing files.
 This forces a fresh download regardless of whether the file already exists.

 **GPG Requirements**: The system requires `gpg` to be installed and configured for automatic decryption.
+GPG keys can be provided in several ways:

+1. **Default location**: Place your GPG key at `~/.config/grin-to-s3/gpg_key.asc`
+2. **Custom file**: Use `--gpg-key-file` to specify a different key file location
+3. **System keyring**: Import keys manually with `gpg --import <key_file>`

-If decryption fails, the encrypted archive is still saved successfully.
+If GPG is not installed or keys are not configured, the system will show a warning and skip decryption while still saving the encrypted archive successfully.

 ## Performance Characteristics